Caboolture suburb profile

 Caboolture property market performance

-Caboolture’s property market has experienced significant growth over the past 12 months, with both houses and units seeing substantial increases in value.
-House values have surged by 17.5%, while unit values have risen by 19.2%.
-The median house price over the past three months has averaged $730,500, and units have averaged $395,000, indicating strong demand across both property types.
+Caboolture’s property market has experienced significant growth over the past 12 months, with house values increasing by 15.2% and unit values surging by 20.2%.
+The current median house price stands at $751,000, while the median unit price is $414,500, indicating strong demand across both property types.

-Sales activity has been robust, with 154 houses and 30 units sold in the past 12 months.
-Properties are moving quickly, with houses spending a median of just 17 days on the market, and units even faster at 12 days, reflecting a competitive market environment.
+Sales activity has been robust, with 122 houses and 20 units sold over the last 12 months.
+Properties are moving quickly, with houses spending a median of just 17 days on the market and units even less at 11 days, highlighting a competitive market environment.

-The rental market in Caboolture has also seen notable changes, with average rent for houses increasing by 10% and units by 16.2% over the last 12 months, highlighting a strong demand for rental properties in the area.
+The rental market in Caboolture has also seen notable changes, with average rents for houses increasing by 3.8% and units by a substantial 15.8% over the past year.
+This suggests a strong demand for rental properties, particularly units, in the area.

 Median DOM - houses17Past 12 months